Direction Matters: On the Implicit Bias of Stochastic Gradient Descent with Moderate Learning Rate: Discussions

 \textbf{Overrunning SGD with high learning rate}~ Besides the moderate initial learning rate, another key ingredient in Theorem~\ref{thm:sgd-bias-informal} is a sufficiently large $k_1$, i.e., SGD needs to run with moderate learning rate for sufficiently long time (to fit small eigenvalue directions).
 This requirement coincidentally agrees with the folk art to \emph{overrun SGD with high learning rate}.
 For example, see Figure~4 in~\citep{he2016deep}: from the $\sim2\times 10^5$-th to the $\sim 3\times 10^5$-th iteration, even the training error seems to make no progress, practitioners let SGD run with a relatively high learning rate for nearly $10^5$ iterates.
 Our theory sheds light on understanding the hidden benefits in this ``overrunning'' phase: indeed the loss is not decreasing since SGD with high learning rate cannot fit the large eigenvalue directions, but on the other hand the overrunning lets SGD fit the small eigenvalue directions better, which in the end leads to the directional bias that SGD converges along the large eigenvalue directions according to Theorem~\ref{thm:sgd-bias-informal}.
 Thus overrunning SGD with high learning rate is helpful.

 \textbf{Key technical challenges}~ With non-small learning rate, analyzing SGD is usually hard since measure concentration turns vacuous and as a result one cannot relate the SGD iterates to that of GD.
 Alternatively, we control the SGD iterates epoch by epoch, then bound their composition to characterize the long run behavior of SGD.
 However, controlling the epoch-wise update of SGD is highly non-trivial, since in different epochs the sequence of stochastic gradient steps varies, and they do not commute due to the issue of matrix multiplication.
 To overcome this difficulty, we adopt techniques from matrix perturbation theory~\citep{horn2012matrix} and conduct an analysis in the overparameterized regime.
 We believe these techniques are of independent interest.
-As an initial attempt, our results are limited to linear model and high dimensional data, which is already insightful.
-It is left as future works to extend our results to nonlinear/nonconvex models and low dimensional data.